Manny Pacquiao: Homosexuality comments

 In February 2016, Pacquiao, in a video statement posted by TV5, made a comment on the issue of same-sex marriage.
 Pacquiao, in vernacular, described people in same-sex marriages as behaving worse than animals because, he said, animals generally do not have same-sex mating.
 LGBT celebrities criticized the statements of the senatorial candidate.
 Pacquiao later apologized and stated that while, as a Christian, he is still against same-sex marriage, which he said is against Biblical teachings, he did not condemn gay people themselves.
 Nike ended their longtime partnership with Pacquiao, stating his comments against gay people were abhorrent.
 The Grove at Farmers Market in Los Angeles also banned Pacquiao from the shopping mall.

-Towards the end of the video, Pacquiao clarified that he is not condemning gay people.
+Paradigm Sports Management contract dispute

+In 2021, Paradigm Sports Management – the company Pacquaio signed an exclusive management deal with a year prior – filed a lawsuit against him, alleging he in bad faith breached the contract having two management companies negotiating simultaneously for boxing matches.

+In early May 2023, Orange County Superior Court ruled the lawsuit in favor of Paradigm Sports Management, ordering Pacquiao to pay $5.1 million plus at least $2 million in attorney fees, both with 10 percent annual interest.
+In August 2024, the verdict was overturned and vacated.
+The court found evidence, that when signing the contract to represent Pacquiao, Audie Attar did not hold a management license, which is required under California law.